🚀 My Impact

 Tools

-Sketch, Miro, Figjam AI, Hotjar, Optimizely, Userlytics, Jira.
+Sketch, Miro, Invision, Figjam AI (example of how we could speed up the process), Hotjar, Optimizely, Userlytics, Jira.

 Final UI